joshbegley/nyt-latest/previous.md

 **Crystal Palace, UEFA and multi-club ownership: How a Europa League dream died**\
 `Crystal Palace have been demoted from the Europa League to the Conference League.
-This is how it happened`\
+This is how it happened...`\
 https://nytimes.com/athletic/6447823/2025/07/12/crystal-palace-uefa-europa-parish-textor/

 **Spend an Hour in the Dark With Bats, Cats and Naked Mole Rats**\